12 Impressive Movies To Learn Turkish

 The movie is fabulous for beginners and intermediate-level students.

-Even without subtitles, you will gain an immense deal of vocabulary, verb expressions, sentences for daily use.
+Even without subtitles, you will gain a lot of vocabulary, verb expressions, and sentences for daily use.

-Set in a coastal town in Northern Turkey, Mustang tells a tale of five rebellious sisters whose family restrict their contact with the outside world, especially boys.
+Set in a coastal town in northern Turkey, Mustang follows five rebellious sisters whose family restricts their contact with the outside world, especially boys.

-It all started when these beautiful girls were playing games with their male classmates on the beach.
+It all started when these beautiful girls played games with their male classmates on the beach.

-The family exaggerates and removed all gadgets like mobile and computers.
+The family exaggerates and removes all devices, such as mobile phones and computers.

-They eventually put them into house prison to learn the moral lessons and housework to become good brides.
+They eventually put them into house prisons to learn the moral lessons and housework to become suitable brides.

 12. Yol (1982)

-‘Yol’ translating to ‘trek of life’ displays the journey of five prisoners on bail and the tragedies they face.
+Yol,’ translating to ‘trek of life,’ depicts the journey of five prisoners on bail and the tragedies they face.

 It introduces you to the socio-political scenario in Turkey and the oppression of women.

-With some problematic vocabulary but simple dialogues, the film can help an intermediate-level learner of the Turkish language.
+Despite some problematic vocabulary and simple dialogues, the film can help an intermediate-level learner of Turkish.

 Takeaway on Learning Turkish with Films